tomasf18/IES-practical/Lab01/README.md

 # Getting started with Maven

-Java Maven projects can be opened in the main IDEs, but first we'll use de CLI (command line), because the entire `lifecycle` can be managed from the command line.
+Java Maven projects can be opened in the main IDEs, but we'll use de CLI (command line), because the entire `lifecycle` can be managed from the command line.